 A: No, but when you run a comparison here you'll be able to look for fixed deals that match or beat its rates.

 Q:Can I fix my energy prices if I rent a property?

 A: In most cases, yes.
 You can find more info in our guide on your rights as a tenant.

 QWhat’s the cheapest deal on gas and electricity?

 A This really depends on your personal circumstances.
 The easiest way to find out is to run a quick comparison here.

 A Yes - you can switch right now.
-But it can take about 17 days (as of Jan 2015) for the changeover to be completed.
+But it can take about 17 days for the changeover to be completed.

 A You need to call your current supplier, explain the situation and request that the bill payer details be changed.
 Then you’ll be able to switch.

 QI'm with one supplier for both electricity and gas, do you think I’d be better off with another company.
 I'm using prepay meters.

 A It depends entirely on your usage and circumstances.
 Enter your post code here and follow the steps to find out.
 The fact that you are using prepayment meters limits your options but you can still switch, just remember to select the 'prepayment' option when we ask how you pay your bill and how you would like to pay your bill.